 Did you know that your elected official is required to meet with you at your request and respond to a letter that is sent to them by their constituent?

 Did you know that governments estimate that every letter they receive on a topic represents an additional 50 to 60 people also concerned about that topic who have not written a letter?

-- Meet with your MPP and/or those who will be running in your riding in the up-coming election.
+- Meet with your elected officials and/or those who will be running in your riding in any up-coming election.

-- Write a letter to your MPP and those who will be running in your riding.
+- Write a letter to your elected officials and those who will be running in your riding.

-- Attend a town hall meeting and ask those running questions about ADHD that matter to you.
+- Attend a town hall meeting and ask questions about ADHD that matter to you.

 - Write a letter to the editor of your local or regional paper.

 Inequitable Access to Education for Canadian Students with ADHD The lack of recognition of ADHD as a serious impairment to learning has allowed for inconsistency and inequity for students with ADHD across Canada, provinces and school boards when accessing accommodations and education resources for their medical disability.

 To better advocate for students with ADHD we need to hear from you!

 Also if you are interested in becoming involved in advocacy efforts nationally or in your province please contact email@example.com